 For tropes associated with Sharon, see the character page.

 - Thing #27-36 (September 1985 - June 1986)

 Karla Sofen first appeared in Captain America #192 as a henchwoman working for Doctor Faustus, but she quickly shows that she is much more than that: Sofen is a psychiatrist who studied under Faustus and could thus manipulate people into doing what she wanted.
 In Incredible Hulk #228-229, it's shown that she hypnotized and manipulated the original Moonstone (Lloyd Bloch) into giving his powers to her, making her into the new Moonstone, with superhuman strength, speed, stamina, flight, and intangibility.

 Moonstone then goes on to become a dangerous supervillain, even joining the Masters of Evil.
 When the Masters of Evil became the Thunderbolts, she changes her name to Meteorite so that nobody would know who she is, but the team is eventually revealed and she is pardoned for her past crimes, even becoming romantically involved with Hawkeye, the new leader of the team.
-During a fight between the Thunderbolts and the Avengers, however, she is rendered comatose, but eventually came out of it and joined Norman Osborne's new Thunderbolts as both a both member and the team psychiatrist.
+During a fight between the Thunderbolts and the Avengers, however, she is rendered comatose, but eventually came out of it and joined Norman Osborn's new Thunderbolts as both a member and a team psychiatrist.

 During the Heroic Age, Karla is again recruited to the Thunderbolts, this time by Luke Cage.
-She escapes with several other inmates and find herself flung through time.
-Returning back to the present, she is eventually imprisoned in Pleasant Hill and then is recruited into the Winter Soldier's Thunderbolts, before defecting (again) to the Masters of Evil.
+She escapes with several other inmates and finds herself flung through time.
+Returning to the present, she is eventually imprisoned in Pleasant Hill and then is recruited into the Winter Soldier's Thunderbolts, before defecting (again) to the Masters of Evil.